What to Include in Your Liability Waiver, and When to Have More Than One

 The requirements for a waiver to be valid vary from state to state so it is very important that you consult your state laws and an attorney on what to include your liability waiver or release.

-When You Want More than One Agreement
+When You Want More Than One Agreement

 A common question that businesses ask is "Can I just put the waiver in my terms and conditions?"
 While it is tempting to go that route with the thinking that "Hey, it sure is a lot easier to administer a single document,” and “Who wants to bother customers with more than one document?" don't cave in to the siren's call of convenience without considering all of the pros and cons of a single document.